Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: Introduction

-Currently, intelligent UAV identification technology is transitioning from single-signal analysis to multi-sensor fusion and the application of the AI-based approach \cite{9904496, 10376413}.
-To overcome the limitations of single sensors, AI technology can be introduced to fuse data from multiple sensors, extract spatiotemporal, spectral, and image features of targets, distinguish between UAVs and non-target objects, and so on \cite{10681687, 10419558}.
-Therefore, the key to improving the performance of identification systems lies in two aspects: first, establishing a real-time knowledge base iteration mechanism based on multi-sensor data and combined with deep learning; second, constructing virtual electromagnetic scenarios \cite{5366091}, fusing multi-source features \cite{9385103,10138659}, and combining with deep learning technologies.

-After identification is completed, high-precision localization becomes the core link in UAV management and control \cite{8337900}.
-Currently, mainstream UAV localization technologies include time difference of arrival (TDOA) positioning \cite{9748989}, angle of arrival (AOA) positioning \cite{9146923}, ground radar positioning \cite{10534287}, and so on.
-Each of these technologies demonstrates unique advantages in practical applications while also having certain limitations.
-AI technology builds a real-time responsive intelligent system by fusing multi-sensor data and optimizing dynamic decision-making \cite{10172187}.
-Specifically, through the integration of a space-air-ground integrated system, combined with AI algorithms, improvements in localization accuracy and coverage range are achieved.
-For instance, by utilizing ground-based fifth-generation advanced (5G-A) integrated sensing and communications (ISAC) base station resources to form low-altitude perception nodes \cite{10064000}, and relying on the Transformer model \cite{10568178} to process multi-base station data, UAV tracking can be achieved.
-Supported by AI, digital twin, and dynamic scheduling mechanisms, a digital airspace model with semantic annotations is constructed in real time through data fusion, enabling visual tracking of UAV dynamic behavior and precise control of the entire scenario situation \cite{10329973}.
+After identification, high-precision localization becomes the core link in UAV management \cite{8337900}.
+Currently, UAV localization technologies include time difference of arrival (TDOA) localization \cite{9748989}, angle of arrival (AOA) localization \cite{9146923}, ground radar localization \cite{10534287}, and so on.
+Additionally, by leveraging ground-based fifth-generation advanced (5G-A) integrated sensing and communications (ISAC) base station resources \cite{10064000}, the system can not only fulfill routine communication tasks but also achieve high-precision UAV identification and tracking.
+Similarly, each of these technologies demonstrates unique advantages in practical applications while also having certain limitations.
+Against this backdrop, AI technology can establish an intelligent localization system by fusing multi-sensor data and optimizing dynamic decision-making \cite{10172187}.
+Through the integration of a space-air-ground system, combined with AI algorithms, improvements in localization accuracy and coverage range can be achieved.